 - (g) Any failure by a Carrier to deliver a Message to the intended recipient is beyond our control and you will not hold us liable in respect of any such failure.

 27. Calculation of number of SMS

-Information point: The SMS system allows a maximum message size of 160 characters (or 70 characters if you include any Unicode characters and send via a Unicode supported service).
+Information point: The SMS system allows a maximum message size of 160 characters.
 If a user sends a longer message, the system splits it to two or more separate SMS’s that may be reassembled on delivery so that they appear to be a single message (or, on some handsets, may be delivered as a series of separate SMS).
-When a longer message is split in this way, the components are no more than 153 characters long (or 67 characters long if you include any Unicode characters and send via a Unicode supported service), because a number of characters are used to facilitate re-joining on delivery.
+When a longer message is split in this way, the components are no more than 153 characters long, because seven characters are used to facilitate re-joining on delivery.
 As a result, a longer message will result in more than one SMS being transmitted, and charges apply accordingly, as described in this clause.